Hampshire and Isle of Wight Constabulary: Stonewall Workplace Equality Index

 The Stonewall Workplace Equality Index is an annual index of UK employers completed by the LGBT (Lesbian Gay Bisexual Transgender) rights charity Stonewall.
 Through their submissions to Stonewall, Hampshire Constabulary were consistently high performers on the index from 2006 to 2013, scoring no lower than 15th place overall.
 In 2009 and 2010 the Constabulary were 2nd place in Top Employer category.
 In 2017 the Constabulary were still in the top 100 at 65th (Leicestershire was the top police employer).
+From 2020 the Constabulary no longer featured in the Stonewall Workplace Equality Index.

 In popular culture

 The crime fiction writer Graham Hurley draws on his knowledge of Hampshire Constabulary, and in particular Portsmouth CID, for his series of police procedural novels.
 Set in Portsmouth and revolving around the fictional Detective Inspector Joe Faraday they portray a gritty picture of the city and its crime.

 Ruth Rendell's series of crime novels are set in the fictional town of Kingsmarkham.
 In the books the town is described as being in Sussex, however when the books were televised, Romsey was chosen as the setting for the location filming.
 Inspector Wexford is often seen wearing a Hampshire Constabulary tie and warrant card badge.
 Hampshire Constabulary authorised the use of the force logo and have provided props and material for the series.

 A retired Hampshire detective anonymously published Welcome to the Farce; in 2018, recounting his service in the years leading up to his retirement.
 He used the pen name Detective Miggins and called the Constabulary 'Bullshire'.

-Hampshire Constabulary has featured in various series of Traffic Cops, an occasional BBC One documentary.
-The programme focuses on the work of Hampshire's Roads Policing officers and highlights issues relating to road safety and reducing the number of road deaths and serious injuries.